Ariana Madix: Early life and education

-Madix was born on June 24, 1985 in Melbourne, Florida and raised by her father Jim and mother Tanya.
-Her brother Jeremy was born in 1992.
-According to a Radar Online report, her childhood was unstable.
 She began riding horses at age 6 and had a competitive equestrian career.
 She also won two national dance championships.
 She graduated from Eau Gallie High School in 2003.
-In 2007, she graduated from Flagler College, where she received two bachelor’s degrees: Theatre and Broadcast Communications.
-She worked as costumed characters such as Ariel, Cinderella and Aurora at Disney World while she was studying in college.
-She subsequently moved to New York City and began working for College Humor, MTV, and ESPN.
-She also studied at New York University Tisch School of the Arts.
+In 2007, she graduated from Flagler College, where she received a dual bachelor's degree in Theatre and Broadcast Communications.
+She worked as costumed characters such as Ariel, Cinderella and Aurora (Sleeping Beauty) at Disney World while she was studying in college.
+After college, she moved to New York City with a dream to "be on Broadway."
+She stayed for five years and worked as a bartender and hostess at restaurant Butter.